onflow/flow/flips/20210916-nft-metadata.md

 It will also open up the possibility to standardize on some shared structs like Royalty and SaleItem/Auction.

+Indirectly, users will benefit from the fact that Flow developers can put their development cycles to better use than integrating each new NFT contract to their platform.
 ## Design Proposal

 The core of this proposal is to add the following interface and have the NFT resource implement it